hamzaharoon1314/SnapEnhance-LSPatch-Generator/README.md

    - `SNAP_ENHANCE_APK_URL`: The URL for the SnapEnhance APK. https://github.com/rhunk/SnapEnhance
    - `SNAP_APK_URL`: The URL for the Snap APK. https://www.apkmirror.com/apk/snap-inc/snapchat/
+   - You need to provide the direct link of apks so you can upload the Snapchat.apk on GitHub released tab and than use that link

 3. **Trigger the Workflow**: Any push to your repository will trigger the GitHub Actions workflow.
 The workflow will download the required files, run the `java -jar lspatch.jar` command, and create a public release with the modified APK.